toriancrane/chargebee-lambda-integration/index.markdown

         </p>
         <br>

-        h.
+        i.
 Now let's configure the **Choice state**.
 If we click on this item, we can see under the **Choice Rules** section that this state let's us define if-else logic to determine which state the workflow should transition to next.

         For our workflow, we want to transition to the `Chargebee Downloader Lambda` step if the value of **Status** in our input object is `completed`.
 We want to transition it back to the `Chargebee Exporter Lambda` if **Status** is `in-progress`.
-If there is any other value besides `completed` or `in-progress` in **Status**, then it most likely means there was an issue and we want to stop the State Machine with an error.
+If there is any other value besides `completed` or `in-progress` in **Status**, then it most likely means there was an issue and we want to stop the State Machine with an error and skip running the `Chargebee Downloader Lambda` step.

         Let's start by setting this error logic as our **Default Rule**.
 We first have to search for the **Fail** action in the search bar and drag and drop it into our workflow.
 You can drop it into the **Rule #1** space for now as we will correct this in the **Choice State** configuration.